 Drop in ad requests

 Sudden drops in ad requests around the start of January usually relate to traffic changes and this is easily checked against analytics.
 If traffic has dropped and that drop reflects changes in previous years your main option is to wait it out.
 Do check the other causes as well though, as traffic drops are often accompanied by other problems.
 Year on year traffic comparisons in Google Analytics are good first check.

 Drop in fill rate

-Fill rates can drop in January if floors aren’t adjusted to reflect seasonal bidding patterns.
-Whilst you might be able to fill impressions with a $5 floor in December, you might not be receiving the bids to support the same rate in January.
+Fill rates can drop in January if floors aren’t adjusted to reflect seasonal buying patterns.
+Whilst you might be able to fill impressions with a $5 floor in December, you might not be receiving the bids to support that same rate in January.
 If that happens your fill rate will drop and you need to decide whether to accept that, add additional demand or lower your floor prices.

 Drop in CPMs